-Further analysis showed that there is not any statistical significance [FORMULA] between Lexile scores and study abroad participation; therefore, Lexile scores are not an accurate predictor of whether or not a student will study abroad.
+Further analysis showed that there is not any statistical significance between Lexile scores and study abroad participation; therefore, Lexile scores are not an accurate predictor of whether or not a student will study abroad.
+Although higher Lexile scores were not correlated with students’ study abroad experience in this study, it is nearly impossible to succeed in a second language without proficiency in one’s native language.
+Krashen’s (2007) research has shown that improved classroom grades can be linked to second language abilities, and knowledge and literacy support second language development.
+Therefore, there is a likely correlation between bilingualism and literacy.

 Qualitative Results

 Based on conversations with teachers in the school who work closely with the students, they confirmed the quantitative results.
 The teachers who see the students on a regular basis said that the students did not have significantly differing language abilities before the study abroad program, but after all the students returned home the differences were vast.
 They could also see a difference in the students who participated in the study abroad in Spain and those who participated in Costa Rica.
-They believe that the student who spent eight weeks in Spain had the highest language abilities, cultural awareness, and independence when compared to the rest of the students.
-While they could also see linguistic benefits in those who studied in Costa Rica, the main observable change was in their cultural awareness and confidence.
+They believe that the students who spent eight weeks in Spain had the highest language abilities, cultural awareness, and independence when compared to the rest of the students.
+While they could also see linguistic benefits in those who studied in Costa Rica, the main observable change was in their cultural awareness and confidence instead of major improvement of language abilities.

 Potential Areas of Concern

-Krashen’s research has shown that improved classroom grades can be linked to a second language.
-Knowledge and literacy support second language development, so although higher Lexile scores were not correlated with students’ study abroad experience, ***Expand: Improved classroom grades: knowledge and literacy support second language development, quality over quantity of second language exposure, comprehensible input p.18 Krashen 2007

-5th grade: Difference in language ability, kids grow in independence, earn maturity from the trip, work independently with new family.
-Language abilities approve, self confidence, and adaptability improves.
-September vs november: higher grammar.
-Some of the kids had high enough levels before the trip, but might have been “fight or flight” with families.
-Academic struggles after the trip: spelling, ones who stay get the cultural aspect and interaction with the incoming exchange students.
-Have all overcome any holes from the time away.
-Become stronger students when they’re home and even differences at home.
-Middle school: study abroad doesn’t have an effect on this, positively or negatively.
-All students in 1st choice middle school.
-Need more focus on grammar to benefit them in the long run, would be more useful on the trip.
-Influences their future travel goals, go on in middle and high school for travels and exchanges.
-“Become global forever” Contact and friends with new friends have benefited the whole school.Language instruction in the classroom has started to improve with exchange, continue improving this for the students.
-Global teachers help with cultural acceptance, which isn’t a big issue anyway.

-4th grade teachers ADD JOHNSTON: Exchange is motivation for students to do their best, the ones who want to go do their best in class to be able to get into exchange.
-Class prep: cursive writing, compare and contrast, independence for middle school and/or exchange.
-Motivation after acceptance into the program stays steady.
-Some kids just aren’t interested, so don’t apply, haven’t grasped the language yet.
-Overall, most 4th graders start on same playing field of cultural acceptance but the ones who apply typically have higher language abilities.
-Families become part of the cultural growth and build relationships.

-***LOOK AT SPRING GRADES AND COMPARE TO FALL GRADEs?
+Some potential areas of concern after the study abroad are the potential academic holes that need to be filled due to time away.
+The curriculum in Spain and Costa Rica, although similar to that in the USA, is not an exact match.
+The teachers report that the students return with some academic struggles, such as spelling and history, but have regularly overcome these disadvantages in a short amount of time.
+Furthermore, all the students who participated in the study abroad were accepted into their first choice middle school program.